VainF/Torch-Pruning/README.md

 ## How it works

-This package will run your model with fake inputs and collect forward information just like ``torch.jit``.
-Then a dependency graph is established to describe the computational graph.
-When a pruning function (e.g. torch_pruning.prune_conv ) is applied on certain layer through ``DependencyGraph.get_pruning_plan``, this package will traverse the whole graph to fix inconsistent modules such as BatchNorm.
-The pruning index will be automatically mapped to correct position if there is ``torch.split`` or ``torch.cat`` in your model.
+Torch-Pruning will forward your model with a fake inputs and collect layer information just like ``torch.jit``.
+A dependency graph is established to describe the computational graph and layer relations.
+As pruning a certain layer may affect several different layers (see Quick Start), the dependecy will propogate your pruning operation to other layers automatically and provide a `PruningPlan`.
+All pruning indices will be mapped to correct position if there is ``torch.split`` or ``torch.cat`` in your models.

 Tip: please remember to save the whole model object (weights+architecture) rather than model weights only: